dynamsoft-docs/document-normalizer-docs/parameters/reference/colour-mode.md

 # ColourMode

-`ColourMode` is a parameter to specify the colour mode of the normalized image.
+`ColourMode` specifies the colour mode (pixel type) of the normalized image.
+By default, the SDK produces normalized binary images, but you can choose to produce grayscale or colour normalized images.

 ## Setting Methods